jgillick/SVGIconsetCropper/README.md

 By default, icon sets like Material Design, have variable padding around their icons.
 This can make it challenging to create pixel perfect designs.

 This tool will automatically trim the whitespace from around a batch of SVG icons, using the method developed by the awesome [svgcrop.com](https://svgcrop.com/) ([source](https://github.com/sdennett55/svg_crop/)).
-There is also a helper command that will convert those SVG files into a font with an accompanying glyphmap file, using [svgtofont](https://github.com/jaywcjlove/svgtofont/).

 ## Usage